Custard Cream Blondies – Fudgy, Buttery & Easy to Make

 TOP TIP: Remember the blondies will continue to bake as they cool down, so don’t be tempted to keep baking until the skewer comes out of the centre clean.

-How should the blondies be stored?
+How should custard cream blondies be stored?

-Can I freeze the blondies?
+Can I freeze custard cream blondies?

 Top tips for the best blondies ever